-Recent credits include Der Sprecher in Die Zauberflöte and Zuniga in Carmen for Opéra de Québec, Count Ceprano in the Canadian Opera Company’s production of Rigoletto and roles in Louis Riel – celebrating Canada’s Sesquicentennial – with performances in Toronto, Ottawa and Quebec City.
-He was also heard in Tapestry New Opera’s highly anticipated premiere of Oksana G, and as Pietro In Simon Boccanegra for Pacific Opera Victoria.
+Other recent opera credits include Colline in productions by Vancouver Opera and the Canadian Opera Company, Don Fernando in Fidelio for Pacific Opera Victoria, and his role debut as Baron Scarpia in Tosca with Opera on the Avalon.
+He appeared as Der Sprecher in Die Zauberflöte and Zuniga in Carmen for Opéra de Québec, and multiple roles in Louis Riel – celebrating Canada’s Sesquicentennial – with performances in Toronto, Ottawa and Quebec City.
+He was also heard in Tapestry New Opera’s highly anticipated world premiere of Oksana G in 2017.

 Mr. Craighead earned a Dora Award nomination in 2014 for his portrayal of Leporello in Against the Grain Theatre’s contemporary reimagining of Mozart’s Don Goivanni entitled #UncleJohn which appeared in Toronto and later toured to Ottawa Chamberfest.

 An alumnus of the Canadian Opera Company’s Ensemble Studio, Mr Craighead has appeared for the COC in La traviata, Roberto Devereux, Tosca, Gianni Schicchi, Ariadne auf Naxos, Die Zauberflöte, Idomeneo, Salome, Dialogues des Carmelites, La clemenza di Tito and the Robert Lepage production of The Nightingale and other Fables.